On This Page

 Who can initiate controlled acts?

 The Nursing Act, 1991 identifies which controlled act procedures a nurse can initiate in certain situations.
 This means that a nurse can independently decide if a specific procedure is required and safely perform it without an order from an NP or physician.
-CNO’s practice guideline, Authorizing Mechanisms includes a list of the controlled act procedures RNs ad RPNs can initiate.
+CNO’s Scope of Practice standard includes a list of the controlled act procedures RNs ad RPNs can initiate.